m-martinez/who_ldap/docs/source/index.rst

 This plugin was made possible thanks to the people below:

+ - **Lorenzo M. Catucci**, of the `University of Rome "Tor Vergata"
+   <http://www.uniroma2.it/>`_, for implementing all of the new features in v1.1.
- - **Chris McDonough**, for his guidance throughout the development of the plugin.
+ - **Chris McDonough**, for his guidance throughout the initial development of the plugin.

 Copyright notice for this documentation
 =======================================

-Copyright (c) 2008, by Gustavo Narea.
+Copyright (c) 2008-2010, by Gustavo Narea.

 Permission is granted to copy, distribute and/or modify this document under the terms of the `GNU Free Documentation License <http://www.gnu.org/copyleft/fdl.html>`_,